 Most animals except for small rodents and moles are live trapped.
 Our traps are humane, meaning that they do not injure the animal.
-Once an animal is trapped and we are notified, we remove it within 24 hours.
-This ensures the animal does not suffer in the trap and complies with state law which mandates that no animal caught by a wildlife control company remain in a trap longer than 24 hours.
-With larger animals – such as skunks and groundhogs – we will often wrap the trap with cardboard.
-This keeps the trapped animal out of the sun and also restricts its field of sight, which helps to keep it calm while awaiting pickup.
+Once an animal is trapped and we are notified our technicians will remove it within 24 hours to ensure the animal does not suffer.
+This is in compliance with state law which mandates that no animal caught by a wildlife control company remain in a trap longer than 24 hours.
+With larger animals such as skunks and groundhogs, we will often wrap the trap with cardboard.
+This keeps the trapped animal out of the sun and also restricts its field of sight which helps to keep it calm while awaiting pickup.

-When possible, animals we trap are removed and relocated at least ten miles away from the location we trap them at.
-Ten miles is far outside the radius within which most animals will scavenge and ensures that same animal will not be able to find its way back to your yard or home.
+When possible, animals we trap are removed and relocated at least ten miles away from the location we trapped them at.
+Ten miles is far outside the radius which most animals will scavenge and ensures that the same animal will not be able to find its way back to your yard or home.

-It is sometimes necessary to put down a trapped animal (for example, state law mandates that feral cats cannot be released, so they must be put down).
-This is also common with animals suffering from distemper.
-When we do put an animal down, we use only humane methods approved by the Michigan Department of Natural Resources.
+It is sometimes necessary to put down a trapped animal; this is common with animals suffering from distemper, for example.
+When euthanizing an animal is necessary, our technicians only use humane methods approved by the Michigan Department of Natural Resources.

-Despite our intent to live trap as much as possible, certain animals must kill trapped, like muskrats, for example.
-Other animals that must be kill trapped are those who are trap-shy.
-“Trap-shy” means an animal has been trapped and released too many times and knows not to go into traps.
+Despite our intent to live trap as much as possible certain animals require kill trapping, like muskrats, for example.
+Other animals that must be kill trapped are those who are “trap-shy”.
+Trap-shy is an animal who has been trapped and released too many times and has learned to not enter them.
 This is common with groundhogs and raccoons.
-If we are unable to live trap your animal in a timely manner, the technician may recommend a kill trap.
-Even when circumstances require the death of the animal, Creature Control tries to do this in as humane a manner as possible.
+If we are unable to live trap your nuisance wildlife animal in a timely manner, our technicians may recommend a kill trap.
+When circumstances require the death of an animal, Creature Control attempts to do so as humanely as possible.

 Small rodents, such as mice and rats, are not trapped at all but dealt with through an application of rodenticide.
 There is no effective method of solving a mouse or rat infestation by live trapping.

-Unfortunately, Creature Control does not currently have the facilities or the licensing to rehabilitate wounded animals – injured birds, hurt squirrels, sick dogs, etc. If you have wounded animal, please contact your local animal control or humane society for assistance.
+Unfortunately, Creature Control does not currently have the facilities or the licensing to rehabilitate wounded animals.
+If you have a wounded animal, please contact your local animal control or humane society for assistance.

-Even so, we make sure to utilize the principles of Integrated Pest Management (IPM) in all our insect treatments.
-IPM is an approach to pest control that emphasizes environmental modifications and very specific, targeted pesticide applications for a holistic approach to pest control – as opposed to blanket bombing an entire house, massive fumigation with foggers, etc. * Whenever possible, we use very specific, targeted pesticide applications, using the minimum amount of pesticide that is necessary to solve the problem.
-All pesticide applications are meticulously recorded (what we sprayed, where, and what quantity).
-When possible we use pesticides made from natural sources, such as pyrethrins and cedar oil, whenever possible.
+Even so, Creature Control utilizes the principles of Integrated Pest Management (IPM) in all our insect treatments.
+IPM is an approach to pest control that emphasizes environmental modifications and very specific, targeted pesticide applications for a holistic approach to pest control – instead of blanket bombing an entire house, massive fumigation with foggers, etc. * Whenever possible, our technicians concentrate the pesticide application to the specific areas infested using the minimum pesticide necessary to solve the problem.
+All pesticide applications are meticulously recorded; what was sprayed, where, and the quantity.
+Creature Control also uses pesticides made from natural sources, such as pyrethrins and cedar oil, whenever possible.

-There is no such thing as a “safe pesticide”, of course – after all, pesticides are made to kill other living things – but we strive to make our applications as least invasive as possible and educate customers on ways they can modify the environment to reduce the conditions conducive to pest infestations.
+There is no such thing as a “safe pesticide”; after all, pesticides are made to kill insects and pests.
+Creature Control strives to make pest applications as non-intrusive as possible and educate you on ways to modify your environment to reduce the conditions conducive to pest infestations.